 - Leaves should be shredded first.

 - Grass clippings should be allowed to "cool off."

 Not only will leaves look better as a mulch if shredded first, but they will also function better.
-Matted leaves form a barrier that prevents air and moisture from getting to the soil below -- not a desirable quality in a mulch.
+Matted leaves form a barrier that prevents air and moisture from getting to the soil below, which is not a desirable quality in a mulch.
 If you do not own a wood chipper-shredder, simply spread the leaves out and run the lawn mower over them to shred them (preferably with the bag attachment in place on your mower, so that the leaves are all collected in one place, making it easier to transport them).

+Want proof?
+If you rake them into a big pile, you can sometimes actually see steam rising from them.
 To prepare them for use as a mulch, simply spread them out first, to dry.
 As they dry, their initially hot, steamy quality will dissipate, making them safe to apply around plants.

 If you have lots of small stones lying around on your property (or have access to such a resource elsewhere), you can treat them as a free mulch.
 Just be aware of a few drawbacks in using stone mulch: